Bachelor of Nursing (Post-registration)

-- If you are a local student with a diploma-level qualification, you need to complete 4 units of study or 24 credit points to qualify for the award.
+- If you are a domestic student with a diploma-level qualification, you need to complete 4 units of study or 24 credit points to qualify for the award.
 The course will take 1/2 year full time or 1 year part time.

-- If you are a local student with a certificate-level qualification, you need to complete 8 units of study or 48 credit points to qualify for the award.
+- If you are a domestic student with a certificate-level qualification, you need to complete 8 units of study or 48 credit points to qualify for the award.
 The course will take 1 year full time or 2 years part time.

 International students who study onshore must study full time.